'

 3. How to travel around Ipoh?

-If you travel with a group of 3-4, then carpooling is recommended as it’s affordable and convenient.
-Download the “Grab” app to book a car at a reasonable price.
+• Grab: Grab car is affordable in Malaysia, and Ipoh is no exception.
+Download the “Grab” app to book a ride at a reasonable price.

 4. Where to stay in Ipoh?